danieljf24/hybrid_space/README.md

 #### On the official split
-Run the following script to download and evaluate our trained checkpoints on MSR-VTT.
+Run the following script to download and evaluate our trained checkpoints on the official split of MSR-VTT.
 The trained checkpoints can also be downloaded from Baidu pan ([url](https://pan.baidu.com/s/1lg23K93lVwgdYs5qnTuMFg), password:p3p0).

 ```shell
 MODELDIR=$HOME/VisualSearch/checkpoints